 Preparation of this accessibility statement

 The last accessibility audit was completed in September 2020 by our developers Jadu.
-Our accessibility statement was updated after the report was received 21 September 2020.
+We are currently working with Jadu on developing a more compliant website which we are looking at going live with early 2022.
+Our accessibility statement was updated September 2021.]]>]]>]]>